Chess Club Meets on Tuesday, 1:00 pm - 4:00 pm

-If you want a new challenge, join the Southwest Brunswick Branch Library that meets each Tuesday.
+If you want a new challenge, join the Southwest Brunswick Branch Library chess club.
 All ages and skill levels are welcome.
 No registration required.

 A little about chess: